waxbetty/Sushi-fork-1/readme.md

 Note: you use the `document.querySelector()` method to find _the first_ matching element on a page.

 If an element isn’t found, querySelector() returns null.
-If you try to do something with the nonexistent element, an error will be thrown.
+If you try to do something with the nonexistent element, an error will be thrown (a very common mistake).

 #### addEventListener